 Top Tips for the Hiking and Biking in Rovinj, Croatia

-- Pick up an Istria Bike Map from the Tourist Information Office that outlines the hiking and biking trails in Rovinj.
+Visitors can pick up an Istria Bike Map from the Tourist Information Office that outlines the hiking and biking trails in Rovinj.
+It is free – and we highly recommend it!

-- Trail 201 to the north is poorly marked when departing from Rovinj’s Old Town.
+Bike trails, like Trail 201 to the north of Rovinj, is poorly marked when departing from Rovinj’s Old Town.
 We expected to see signage, so when we didn’t, we had to make frequent stops to verify our placement on the map.
 Looking at the map in more detail prior to leaving would have been beneficial.

 We want to know: Have you been on the hiking and biking trails in Rovinj, Croatia?
 Where did you go?
 Have any tips?
 Tell us about it in the comments!